eternnoir/pyTelegramBotAPI/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:
 - [ ] I added/edited example on new feature/change (if exists)
-- [ ] My changes won't break backend compatibility
+- [ ] My changes won't break backward compatibility
-- [ ] I made changes for async and sync
+- [ ] I made changes both for sync and async